 Dr. Cooper holds a Ph.
 D. from Yale University and is a former Yale University and Fulbright Fellow.
-He is Director of Research at the Consumer Federation of America where has responsibility for energy, telecommunications, and economic policy analysis.
+He is currently a Senior Fellow at the Consumer Federation of America, previously he held the role of Director of Research.
+He focuses on energy, telecommunications, and economic policy analysis.
 Dr. Cooper is a Fellow at the Stanford Law School Center for Internet and Society, an Associated Fellow at the Columbia University Institute on Tele-Information, and a Fellow at The Donald McGannon Communications Center of Fordham University.

 He is the author of five books – Open Architecture as Communications Policy (Center for Internet and Society, 2004), Media Ownership and Democracy in the Digital Information Age: Promoting Diversity with First Amendment Principles and Market Structure Analysis (Center for Internet and Society, 2003), Cable Mergers and Monopolies: Market Power in Digital Media and Communications Networks (Economic Policy Institute, 2002), Equity and Energy (Westview, 1983), The Transformation of Egypt (Johns Hopkins, 1982).